 V.A.
-2320 Form and Function: (3,4,0) (E) Wheel-Thrown Ceramics
+2320 Form and Function: Wheel-Thrown (3,4,0)Ceramics

 Prerequisite: V.A.
-1090 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts courses
+1090 Introduction to Visual Arts II

 One of the oldest and most important tools in the ceramics studio is the potters-wheel.
 The variety of vessel forms that can be made on the potters-wheel is inexhaustible.
 Wheel-Thrown Ceramics is a studio course suitable for students wishing to learn the skill of making vessels on the electric potters-wheel.
 A primary emphasis will be placed on acquiring wheel-throwing skills and guided practice sessions will be preceded by frequent demonstrations of wheel-throwing and glazing techniques.
 Conceptual and aesthetic aspects of strong functional work will be examined along with the historical development and uses of both Western and Asian utilitarian pottery.
 In addition to learning the skills and process of making functional studio pottery, students will also be taught techniques for creating a small body of related functional vessels that reflect the students own unique style and personal expression.
 Like hand-building techniques, throwing is also a direct handson technique to work with clay but with the co-operation of a machine.
-Therefore, learning to throw on the potter's wheel means to achieve a harmony in matching the tactility of hands on clay with the speed of the spinning wheel.
-In the aspect of function, students have to investigate the cultural significance of these functional wares; the relationship of details and the functions, and also the connection of these object-forms with the makers and users.
+Therefore, learning to throw on the potter's wheel means to achieve a harmony in matching the tactility of hands